As an ANGLE Sheriff. Your job is to:

 This could be a major infrastructure outage.
 File a high-priority bug using g.co/bugatrooper.

-Note that the GPU Pixel Wrangler is responsible for the Chromium bugs.
-Please file issues with the tag
+The GPU Pixel Wrangler is responsible for Chromium bugs.
+Please file Chromium issues with the Label

 parent_got_angle_revisionin both builds.

 https://chromium.googlesource.com/angle/angle.git/+log/<last passing revision>..<first failing revision>

 The ANGLE auto-roller automatically updates Chrome with the latest ANGLE changes.

 We also use additional auto-rollers to roll third party libraries, and Chromium, into ANGLE once per day:

 Please ensure these rollers are also healthy and unblocked.
 You can trigger manual rolls using the dashboards to land high-priority changes, for example Chromium-side test expectation updates or suppressions.
 When a roll fails, stop the roller, determine if the root cause is a problem with ANGLE or with the upstream repo, and file an issue with an appropriate next step.

 NOTE: vulkan-deps consists of several related Vulkan dependencies: